cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 end
 ```

-- Most Rubyists prefer iterators instead of loops where possible
+- Most Rubyists prefer iterators instead of loops where possible.

 ## Iterators

-- **Iterators** are methods that loop over a given set of data and allow operations on each element in the collection
+- **Iterators** are methods that loop over a given set of data and allow operations on each element in the collection.
 - Two styles of blocks:
 - Use curly braces (`{}`) when everything can be contained in one line

 ```ruby
 names = %w[Bob Joe Steve Janice Susan Helen]